alisherakb/CustomBottomBar-RNN/README.md

 TARGET HEADER SEARCH PATHS:
 <img width="1252" alt="Screenshot 2019-08-29 at 23 03 57" src="https://user-images.githubusercontent.com/26904008/63972430-68ee9880-cab1-11e9-8688-096adea749e6.png">

+## IMPORTANT:
+Runs only on real device (6s+)
 Before running make sure that you are on the same wi-fi on both desktop/device (react-native needs to load JS)

 ## How to reproduce the issue?
-Simply comment 10 and 22 lines from `src/CameraView.js` and you will see that bottomBar is showing properly.
+Simply comment 10 and 32 lines from `src/CameraView.js` and you will see that bottomBar is showing properly.

 ## What native views this project needs to work properly:
 BottomBar: